houtsind/RepData_PeerAssessment1/PA1_template.md

 pa1.data3$day <- as.factor(sapply(pa1.data3$date, day))
 ```

 2. Make a panel plot containing a time series plot (i.e. type = "l") of the
 5-minute interval (x-axis) and the average number of steps taken, averaged
 across all weekday days or weekend days (y-axis).

+Plotted two graphs; 1 for weekend, 1 for weekday.

 ```r